 If you feel adventures, make-ahead a bunch of no-bake energy balls, like Apple Pie Energy Balls or Carrot Cake Energy Balls.
 Just keep one thing in mind.
 Only snack when you're really hungry.
 Not just because you're bored or stressed.

 4. DITCH THE SUGARY DRINKS

 Store-bought drinks are loaded with unnecessary added sugars.
 These sweet drinks include not only soda, but also sports drinks, chai lattes, and sweetened coffee drinks.
 Every time you drink these sweet drinks you get yourself sugar-bombed!
 All that excess added sugars are not only destroying your weight loss goals but are also very UNHEALTHY for your body.

 So just STOP drinking store-bought soda drinks.
 If you're hooked on sodas, try some healthier alternatives, like sparkling water with 100% added sugar-free fruit juice.
-Blueberry Lime Chia Fresca is another great alternative to caloric soda bombs and energy drinks.
 Or try sipping on iced green tea with a dash of natural sweetener like honey.

 5. KEEP YOUR BODY HYDRATED

 While you're ditching sugary drinks, start working on drinking more plain water.
 You may not realize it, but hydration is crucial for our overall health and may also help you lose weight.
 To keep your body hydrated plain water is the best.
-Make this task easy by buying yourself a cute water bottle (like this one) and carry it with you wherever you go.
-Get Ulla - a cute little gadget / bottle attachment that will remind you to drink your water.
+Make this task easy by buying yourself a cute water bottle and carry it with you wherever you go.
 Sip water between your meals, when you feel hungry or just bored.
 Make it a goal to drink one bottle a day, and keep building from there.

 6. EAT MORE HOME COOKED MEALS